 Palazzo Doria Pamphilj was completed over a period of three centuries.
 Before being acquired by the Pamphilj, the family of Pope Innocent X, the palace belonged to the Della Rovere, the family of Pope Julius II and to the Aldobrandini, the family of Pope Clement VIII.

 The portico of the courtyard which can be seen from Via del Corso was designed in the early XVIth century when the building belonged to Cardinal Fazio Giovanni Santori, a friend of Pope Julius II, whereas the gallery of windows of the upper storey was designed by Valvassori two centuries later.

-(left) Portico of the courtyard; (right) windows of the upper storey which houses Galleria Doria Pamphilj
+(left) Portico of the courtyard; (right) windows of the upper storey which houses the Hall of Mirrors of Galleria Doria Pamphilj